Dallas vs Santa Fe

 Which city has higher STR taxes — Dallas or Santa Fe?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Santa Fe charges ~8.44% gross receipts tax + 7.1% lodgers' tax.
-Compare the full breakdown in the table above.
+Notably, Santa Fe benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?